jehaverlack/basic-book-builder/README.md

 # basic-book-builder (b3)

-This is a basic book (article) builder template based on a Pandoc build process in conjunction with a number of other tools to generate PDF, ODT, HTML, LaTex, and Epub book formats from Markdown source content in an Obsidian vault.
+This is a basic book (article) builder template based on a Pandoc build process in conjunction with a number of other tools to generate PDF, ODT, HTML, LaTex, Markdown, and Epub book formats from Markdown source content in an Obsidian vault.

 ## Directory Structure